A minor has entered into a written contract for the sale of inherited property. This agreement is:

 That the tenant can occupy the premises without interference from the owner or anyone else.

-The covenant of quiet enjoyment guarantees tenants the right to use and enjoy their rented property without unwarranted disturbances or intrusions from the landlord or other parties.
-This legal assurance allows tenants to feel secure in their living environment, fostering peaceful enjoyment of their home.
+The covenant of quiet enjoyment ensures that tenants have the right to use and enjoy their rented premises without unwarranted interruptions or disturbances from the landlord or other parties.
+This legal assurance supports tenant rights and creates a peaceful living environment.

 A) That the owner gives up the right to enter the premises for any reason

-This choice misinterprets the covenant of quiet enjoyment, as it does not entail that the owner relinquishes all rights of entry.
-Landlords may retain the right to enter the property for legitimate reasons, such as repairs or inspections, provided they follow appropriate notice procedures.
+This statement misinterprets the covenant of quiet enjoyment.
+While it does protect tenants from interference, it does not mean that owners can never enter the premises.
+Landlords typically retain the right to enter for specific reasons, such as repairs or emergencies, provided they give proper notice as required by law.

 B) That no tenant may cause disturbances such as loud music or barking dogs